-Upon the completion of the insolvency state (estat de crèdits) in the judicial settlement, the debtor will submit in writing to the Court its proposal (concordat).
+Upon the completion of the insolvency state (estat de crèdits) in the judicial settlement, the debtor will submit its proposal (concordat) in writing to the court.
 Failing that, the judicial settlement will become bankruptcy.
-Within three days of the completion of the insolvency state, the Court will summon all the creditors included in the insolvency state to attend a creditors' assembly (assemblea).
+Within three days of the completion of the insolvency state, the court will summon all the creditors included in the insolvency state to attend a creditors' assembly (assemblea).

-The creditors' assembly will be chaired by the Court, assisted by the insolvency administrators and the secretary.
+The creditors' assembly will be chaired by the court, assisted by the insolvency administrators and the secretary.
 Creditors may attend the assembly either in person or through a third party with special power of attorney.

-The creditors' committee (junta) is formed when two thirds of the debtor's liabilities are represented.
+The creditors' committee (junta) is formed when $\frac{2}{3}$ of the debtor's liabilities are represented.
 In the event that a meeting stands adjourned because the quorum requirement is not met, a second call will be made on the same terms as the first one, within 20 days.
 If the second call is also unsuccessful, the procedure will be terminated.

-If the proposal for a composition or settlement submitted by the debtor does not meet with the acceptance of the creditors, the proposal submitted by any creditor may be discussed and, if accepted by a majority representing three fifths of the liabilities, it shall be submitted to the debtor's consent.
-The debtor may ask the Court to be granted a period not exceeding eight days, to deliberate on the proposal submitted.
+If the proposal for a composition or settlement submitted by the debtor is not accepted by the creditors, the proposal submitted by any creditor may be discussed and, if accepted by a majority representing 60% of the liabilities, it shall be submitted to the debtor's consent.
+The debtor may ask the court to be granted a period not exceeding eight days to deliberate on the proposal submitted.
 If none of the proposals are accepted, the procedure shall be transformed into bankruptcy.

 Whether the bankruptcy or the conversion of the settlement into bankruptcy is declared, the creditors will be constituted in a state of union (estat d'unió); the insolvency administrator will proceed with the operations of settlement of the assets and at the same time formulate a statement of claims (estat de crèdits).
-When the settlement and distribution operations have been completed, the creditors shall be summoned by the Court for a final meeting, during which the administrator will give an account, in the presence of the debtor.
+When the settlement and distribution operations have been completed, the creditors shall be summoned by the court for a final meeting, during which the administrator will give an account in the presence of the debtor.
 After this meeting, the creditors' union (estat d'unió) will be dissolved as of right and the creditors will recover the individual exercise of their actions.